safe-satan/safe-satan-web/README.md

 # [View the site live here](http://safeseal.finance)

-- Site deployment is done with the `yarn deploy` script
+- Site deployment is done by commiting and pushing to `master` branch

 # Modifying Data